OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 To create a mobile app build with AppShield to hardened security, do the following:

 1. Install the AppShield component.

 2. Add AppShield dependencies to your app.
 Press **Ctrl+Q** to open the **Manage Dependencies** window.
-Enter `OutSystemsAppShieldPlugin` in the producer search field and then select all the elements in the right pane.
+Enter `OutSystemsAppShieldPlugin` in the producer search field and then select all elements in the right pane.
 Click **Apply** to add the references to your app and close the window.

     ![Manage dependencies](images/reference-appshield-ss.png?width=600)

 4. Publish the app.

 5. Create native mobile builds of the app.

 ### Configuration

-AppShield and its features are enabled by default when you install it.
-You may want to disable it in one or more environments for **testing purposes**.
+AppShield is on by default when you install the plugin.
+You can turn it off in one or more environments for **testing purposes**.

-* To disable AppShield functionalities in one or more environments, edit the Extensibility Configuration settings **in LifeTime** for the environment.
+* To turn off AppShield in one or more environments, edit the Extensibility Configuration settings **in LifeTime** for the environment.
 Disabling the plugin in the development environment, for example, lets you run the app in emulators or debug the app.

-* To disable AppShield functionalities globally, edit the Extensibility Configuration settings **in Service Studio**.
-LifeTime copies configuration from Service Studio to environments during deployment.
+* To turn off AppShield globally, edit the Extensibility Configuration settings **in Service Studio**.
+LifeTime copies configuration from Service Studio to other environments during deployment.

 <div class="info" markdown="1">